flyway/flywaydb.org/documentation/contribute/contributingDatabaseSupport.md

     *   `doDrop()` – to drop the table
     *   `doExists()` – to query whether the table described exists in the database
     *   `doLock()` – to lock the table with a read/write pessimistic lock until the end of the current transaction.
 This is used to prevent concurrent reads and writes to the schema history while a migration is underway.
 If your database doesn’t support table-level locks, do nothing.
+1. Finally, expose your database support to the Flyway engine by adding an entry to `src/main/resources/META-INF/services/org.flywaydb.core.internal.database.DatabaseType`

 ## Try it!

-You should at this point be able to run the `flyway info` build configuration and see an empty version history.
+You should at this point be able to drop your `flyway-community-db-support` jar into Flyway (the `lib` folder is preferable) and the necessary driver jars into `drivers`, run the `flyway info` build configuration and see an empty version history.
 Congratulations!
 You have got a basic implementation up and running.
 You can now start creating migration scripts and running `flyway migrate` on them.

 Basic SQL scripts should run with few problems, but you may find more edge cases, particularly in `Parser`.
 Look at the existing overrides for existing platforms for examples of how to deal with them.
 If you find you need to make more invasive changes in the core of Flyway, please do contact us for advice.
 We will need to test bigger changes ourselves against all our test instances before we can accept them.